Doctors treat COPD in PA

 Stem Cell Patient Testimonial

-Many patients have had great results from stem cell therapy.
-Lung Institute patient, Gary W, talks about his experience with stem cell therapy.
+Many patients have had great results from cellular therapy.
+Lung Institute patient, Gary W, talks about his experience with cellular therapy.
 “It’s worked.
 It’s done a great job for me, we can tell the difference.
 In fact, so well that we’re leaving tomorrow morning for Vegas.
 Last couple times we’ve been there we haven’t left our condo but 2-3 days out of the week because I couldn’t breathe, I couldn’t walk… not so this year.
 I can walk, I can talk.
 Unlike before, I wouldn’t be able to finish a whole sentence without taking a deep breath.
 None of that exists anymore.”

 The Lung Institute is Coming to Pittsburgh